ztyyLV/web-twain-docs/indepth/faqs/develop/When-is-PDF-Rasterizer-effective.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop When is PDF Rasterizer effective
+title: When is PDF Rasterizer effective
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: When is PDF Rasterizer effective
-description: Dynamic Web TWAIN SDK Documentation FAQs When is PDF Rasterizer effective
+description: When is PDF Rasterizer effective
 ---

-# Develop
+# Development

 ## When is PDF Rasterizer effective